aff3ct/streampu/docs/tests_advanced.md

 - `finalize` or `fin`: Memorizes (= copies) the input data for further validation (if there is a validation).

-There are two main ways of describing a processing chain:
+There are three main ways of describing a processing chain:

 1. **Specification of homogeneous types of task per stage.** This is performed with the combination of the `-R` (or `--tsk-types-sta`) and `-n`